 Leading a simple and debt-free life (and owning property outright), I am of independent means.
 I gave up employment (due to unpleasant workplaces) in 2004.
 Being home all the time, my daily routine involves studying (as an autodidact) mathematics and physics interspersed with thoughts and/or memories of life pre-1980.

 In Australia, winter is my favourite season from a personal comfort standpoint.
 Also, it allows me to wear sweaters and sports jackets.

-Non-negotiable (unless we have children): I need eight hours sleep every night.
+Non-negotiable (unless we have children): I need at least eight hours sleep almost every night.

 Non-negotiable: I take five hours to get ready (including breakfast) each and every morning.
 Blissful!